-The Corporate Governance Report provides an overview of the governance arrangements and structures that were in place across the Health Board during 2020/21.
+The Corporate Governance Report provides an overview of the governance arrangements and structures that were in place across the health board during 2021/22.
 It includes:

-The Directors' Report: This provides details of the Board who have authority or responsibility for directing and controlling the major activities of the Health Board during the year.
+The Directors' Report: This provides details of the board who have authority or responsibility for directing and controlling the major activities of the health board during the year.
 Some of the information which would normally be shown here is provided in other parts of the Annual Report and Accounts and this is highlighted where applicable.

-The Statement of Accounting Officer's Responsibilities and Statement of Directors' Responsibilities: This requires the Accountable Officer, Chairman and Executive Director of Finance to confirm their responsibilities in preparing the financial statements and that the Annual Report and Accounts, as a whole, is fair, balanced and understandable.
+The Statement of Accounting Officer's Responsibilities and Statement of Directors' Responsibilities: This requires the Accountable Officer, Chairman and Executive Director of Finance to confirm their responsibilities in preparing the financial statements and that the Annual Report and Accounts is fair, balanced, and understandable.

 The Governance Statement: This is the main document in the Corporate Governance Report.
-It explains the governance arrangements and structures within the Health Board and brings together how the organisation manages governance, risk and control.
+It explains the governance arrangements and structures within the health board and brings together how the organisation manages governance, risk, and control.